mongodb/docs/source/includes/api/list-tables/restore-job-request-documents.rst

        Only needed if ``"delivery.methodName" : "SCP"``.

+   * - delivery.targetClusterId
+     - string
+     - ID of the destination cluster to perform the restore job.

+       Only required if ``delivery.methodName" : "AUTOMATED_RESTORE"``.

+   * - delivery.targetGroupId
+     - string
+     - ID of the project that contains the destination cluster for the restore job.

+       Only required if ``delivery.methodName" : "AUTOMATED_RESTORE"``.

    * - delivery.url
      - string
      - The :abbr:`URL (Uniform Resource Locator)` from which the